Zeyu-Li/GitHub_index/min.md

 <li><a href='https://gist.github.com/Zeyu-Li/00cfbb97970df7ba161f46094f2a66c1#file-init-sh'><strong>init.sh</strong></a> - Jekyll for WSL - do <code>sh init.sh PostTitle</code> to post, open in explorer and serve</li>
 <li><a href='https://gist.github.com/Zeyu-Li/80b5d20564341db07a139a13cbf6120c'><strong>cloudSettings</strong></a> - Visual Studio Code Settings Sync Gist</li>
 <li><a href='https://gist.github.com/Zeyu-Li/73e30eddbde493bd3c329de57c658a55'><strong>.vimrc</strong></a> - A vim setting gist</li>
+<li><a href='https://gist.github.com/Zeyu-Li/9f8e9bc39b7dfba4479ad70a8b6bd5f4'><strong>skull.tex</strong></a> - A TiKZ drawing of a skull, converted from svg</li>
 </ul>
 </details>

 ## About

 This is a index to all my **GitHub repos**.
-It acts as a quicklink to all my projects as well as a description to each repo
+It acts as a quick-link to all my projects as well as a description to each repo

-\* Note, there may be multiple copies of repos because it belongs to multiple sections
+\*Note, there may be multiple copies of repos because it belongs to multiple sections

 **<a href="#top">🔝 Back to Top</a>**